GRADUATION 2022

 Thunderbirds Performance

 Following the Graduation Ceremony (outdoor only), join us for a magnificent flyover by the Air Force’s aerial demonstration team, the Thunderbirds!
 Be prepared to witness airpower up close and through impressive precision maneuvers.
-The USAF Thunderbirds demonstration is conducted in honor of the Academy’s graduating class. (all personnel must remain in the stadium until the aerial demonstration is completed, announcements will be made in the stadium and gates will open following the last pass of the Thunderbirds)
+The USAF Thunderbirds demonstration is conducted in honor of the Academy’s graduating class.
+All personnel must remain in the stadium until the aerial demonstration is completed.
+Announcements will be made in the stadium and gates will open following the last pass of the Thunderbirds.